FOR ADULTS WITH ACTIVE AS

 ASAS20 response at Week 16 (primary endpoint): 73% of patients receiving SIMPONI ARIA® achieved ASAS20 response vs 26% of patients receiving placebo (P<0.001)1,2

 BASDAI50* response at Week 16 vs placebo†:

-Nearly 3x more patients achieved BASDAI50 response with SIMPONI ARIA® than placebo
+Nearly 3x more patients achieved BASDAI50 response at Week 16 with SIMPONI ARIA® than with placebo

 †At least a 50% improvement from baseline in BASDAI was based on imputed data using treatment failure, and last observation carried forward (LOCF) for missing data.